airwolff/competitor-analysis-framework/Phase 1-Competitor Analysis Prompts V2.md

 **<span style="text-decoration:underline;">Requires: Core Mission, Target Demographics (from Stage 1 summary); Key Innovative/Differentiating Features, Overall summary of Features for Users/Fans and Artists, Pricing Model summary / Commission Structures (from Stage 2 summary/findings)]</span>**

-Building on the previous analysis context provided above for **Bandcamp**, gather information on **Bandcamp**'s market position and competitive strategy.
+Building on the previous analysis context provided above for **https://subvert.fm/**, gather information on **https://subvert.fm/**'s market position and competitive strategy.
 Search thoroughly for each required point; if information is definitively unavailable after searching, explicitly state that for the specific point.

 Required Information and Structure: